Council Minutes -- September 2020

 CALL TO ORDER

-The minutes of the May 2019 meeting were considered.
-A motion to approve the minutes was made, seconded, and passed unanimously.
+The minutes of the May 2020 Council meeting were considered.
+A motion was made, seconded, and passed unanimously to approve the minutes.

 REPORT: TASK FORCE ON MINORITY AGING RESEARCH